Background: This study aimed to evaluate the efficiency of using the computerized imaging

 Methods: The experimental design was completely randomized with five replicates of 20 seeds.

-The variables analyzed were the degree of seed humidity, length and width of seeds measured by
+The variables analyzed were the seed humidity content, length and width of seeds measured by

 SAS technology and manual measurements, mean germination time, germination percentage, radicle